ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Experiments

-\textbf{Results} \textbf{1) Quantitative Analysis.} Tab.\ref{tab:scannet_results_revised} shows the performance on the ScanNet dataset using text queries for 19, 15, and 10 of its classes.
+\textbf{Results} \textbf{1) Quantitative Analysis.} Tab.~\ref{tab:scannet_results_revised} shows the performance on the ScanNet dataset using text queries for 19, 15, and 10 of its classes.
 The results show that our method consistently achieves SOTA segmentation performance across all scenes relative to the baselines.
-Notably, our method is training-free, which highlights its efficiency and precision. \textbf{2) Qualitative Analysis.} Qualitative results are presented in Fig.\ref{fig:my_figure04}.
+This consistent leadership strongly suggests a more robust semantic understanding, validating our hypothesis that our extrinsic, VLM-driven approach provides a more stable representation than competing embedding methods struggling with 3D semantic inconsistencies. \textbf{2) Qualitative Analysis.} Qualitative results are presented in Fig.~\ref{fig:my_figure04}.
 In complex scenes from ScanNet, both OpenGaussian and InstanceGaussian frequently exhibit incorrect matches, which limits their accuracy.
 This limitation arises from their reliance on matching masked CLIP image features, as semantic inconsistencies across different viewing angles make it difficult for such methods to achieve high-precision results.
-In contrast, by leveraging a VLM to acquire instance-level features, our method demonstrates correct segmentation with sharp and clear boundaries.
+In contrast, our method instead leverages a VLM to distill an object's varied and often-corrupted visual appearances into a set of canonical textual hypotheses, achieving a robust semantic understanding that is invariant to occlusion.